 Constants

-Constants define how Newsletter behaves on specific cases which are usually not to be changed.
-But since WordPress works in very heterogeneous environments and sometimes people have really particular needs, those constants can be redefined (at your own risk!).
+Constants define how Newsletter behaves in specific cases which are usually not to be changed.
+Since WordPress works in very heterogeneous environments and sometimes people have particular needs, those constants can be redefined (at your own risk!).

 Constants are defined using the PHP define(...) syntax and they can be set in your wp-config.php file before Newsletter is loaded.
 The Newsletter plugin takes care to check if a constant is already set.